 “Likewise,” Caines looks at them coldly.

 “Why are we here?”
-Christophe asks.
+Christopher asks.

 “The station is dangerous right now,” Bolton explains.